Capitol Events Request

 A. Purpose

-These guidelines are established to provide a fair and consistent usage policy for the Capitol Extension Auditorium.
-Any event holder determined to be in non-compliance with these guidelines will not be permitted to use the Auditorium or other rooms managed by the SPB again for one calendar year following the date of the event.
+These guidelines are established to provide a fair and consistent usage policy for the Capitol Auditorium.
+Any event holder determined to be in non-compliance with these guidelines will not be permitted to use the Auditorium or other rooms managed by the State Preservation Board (SPB) again for one calendar year following the date of the event.

 B. Definitions